umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 * Website Project for the Umbraco site (coming from the cloned git repository from the Umbraco Cloud Project), and
 * Class Library Project for the code that will be created for the Umbraco site - this can be MVC Controllers, WebApi Controllers, Surface Controllers or data access plus whatever else you might need to write code for.

 Below is a screenshot of our recommendation on how the projects should be configured.
-Here we use the following naming conventions: `*.Web` for the Umbraco website and `*.Core` for the accompanying code.
+We use the following naming conventions: `*.Web` for the Umbraco website and `*.Core` for the accompanying code.

 ![Visual Studio Project setup](images/vs-project-setup.png)